How to braise pork chops and create tender meat smothered in a delicious gravy with onions.

 Lean pork loin chops such as the ones shown above are easy to overcook and become tough which is why brining them prior to preparing this recipe (or any other that calls for this cut of meat) is essential.

 Brining increases the liquid content of the meat and also loosens its protein structures.
-As the chops cook, they retain more moisture and stay juicier.
+As the chops cook, they retain more moisture and in result and stay juicier as they become fork-tender.

 TIP: Do not discount the importance of brining pork loin chops.
 Always brine if you have the time – the meat will be so much juicier.
 Look up the basic brine recipe Chris uses as a professional chef in the notes of the recipe card below.
 Brine for 2 to 12 hours for best results.